roboflow/inference/docs/server_configuration/accepted_input_formats.md

 Starting from version `v0.14.0`, deserialization of this type of payload is disabled by default.
 However, you can enable it by setting an environmental variable, `ALLOW_NUMPY_INPUT=True`.
-Check [inference cli docs](../inference_helpers/inference_cli.md) to see how to run server with that flag.
-This option is **not available at Roboflow hosted inference**.
+Check [inference cli docs](../inference_helpers/inference_cli.md) to see how to run the server with that flag.
+This option is **not available in Roboflow's Hosted Inference API**.

 !!! warning